Ikhattar/Assignment-2/README.md

  * Answer a few question that will be asked
  ```
    * Where do you want to create your new web site? [.]
    *  What will be the title of this web site?
-Ferrets Unlimited
+Eg. Resume
    *  Who will be the author of this web site?
-Pafnuty the Ferret
+Your Name
    *  What will be the default language of this web site? [en]
    *  Do you want to specify a URL prefix? e.g., https://example.com (Y/n) n
    *  Do you want to enable article pagination?
 (Y/n)